MArhamAA1422/b6-learning/adonis/adonis.doc.md

 #### Execution Flow

 Request => Middleware [ downstream logic => next() ] => Route handler => Middleware [ upstream logic ] => Response

+### Body parser

+The request data is parsed using the BodyParser middleware registered inside the `start/kernel.ts` file.

+### Request

+An instance of the request class holds data for the ongoing HTTP request, including the **request body, reference to uploaded files, cookies, request headers**, and much more.
+The request instance can be accessed using the `ctx.request` property.

+####  Cherry-picking values

+The `request.input`, `request.only`, and the `request.except` methods can cherry-pick specific properties from the request data.
+All the cherry-picking methods lookup for values inside both the request body and the query string.

+#### Request body

+AdonisJS parses the request body using the body-parser middleware registered inside the `start/kernel.ts` file.

+####  Configuring trusted proxies

+Most Node.js applications are deployed behind a proxy server like Nginx or Caddy.
+Therefore we have to rely on HTTP headers such as `X-Forwarded-Host, X-Forwarded-For, and X-Forwarded-Proto` to know about the real end-client making an HTTP request.

+####  Form method spoofing

+The form method on an HTML form can only be set to GET, or POST, making it impossible to leverage restful HTTP methods.
+However, AdonisJS allows you to workaround this limitation using form method spoofing.

+#### Response

+An instance of the response class is used to respond to HTTP requests.
+AdonisJS supports sending **HTML fragments, JSON objects, streams**, and much more.
+The response instance can be accessed using the `ctx.response` property.